 Risk Factors for Liver Disease

 Intimate or occupational contact with individuals with viral hepatitis can be the cause of hepatic disorders.

-Accidental exposure to blood of an affected person will make you susceptible to the same condition.
+Accidental exposure to blood of a victim will make you susceptible to the same condition.

 Sometimes, after surgical operations, the process of healing may go bad.
 In turn, this will affect the functioning of liver.
 So, after recent surgery, you should take special care of this organ.

 Transfusion with Blood: